Great Sex Toys on a Budget

 Okay, when it comes to harnessable silicone, Tantus rules.
 Hands down.
 It’d be too much effort to really explain individually why a bajillion Tantus toys are good.
 They’re body-safe, overall thoughtfully designed, and made by a super nice company with principles.

-Tantus’s Grab Bag Program is pretty much designed for those shopping for sex toys on a budget.
+For starters, Tantus’s Grab Bag Program is pretty much designed for those shopping for sex toys on a budget.
 Leftover silicone that might otherwise be discarded is used to make mystery color toys out of the same mold as their standard toys, but with more cost-effectiveness.

 I personally recommend: